Case Studies

 Much better is the ability to see real human users interact with the pages on your site—to actually track mouse movements, scrolling and clicks.
 We call this session recording and it is an eye-opener.
 Similarly, we use heat maps representing cumulative mouse clicks, scroll and movement information as a roadmap for wording or placement of assent and information on your live webpages.
 Used along with other advanced tracking metrics, we can tell exactly what interests visitors and motivates them to take action.
 More importantly, we get instant feedback from real customers to guide Internet design decisions.

-Get a website you’ll love!
+A website design experience you’ll love!